-Student's can avoid being assessed fines and penalties by familiarizing themselves with established policies and procedures as published in this catalog, the Student Handbook, the Semester Schedule of Classes booklet, and posted throughout the campus.
-Failure to comply with the college's regulations can result in fines being assessed that will cause grades, transcripts, diplomas, certificates, and other official documents from the college to be withheld until all fines, penalties, and indebtedness have been paid.
+Students can avoid being assessed fines and penalties by becoming familiar with established policies and procedures contained in this catalog.
+The Student Handbook and the Schedule of Classes are additional sources of important information.
+Failure to comply with the college's regulations can result in fines being assessed.
+All unpaid debts with the college will result in grades, transcripts, diplomas, certificates, and other official documents to be withheld.
 Students will also not be allowed to re-register until all debts are paid in full.